Expungement Missouri: How to Clear Your Criminal Record

 Mo.
 Rev. Stat. § 311.326 sets forth the requirements and procedures for expunging a conviction for possession or purchase of alcohol by a minor under Mo.
 Rev. Stat. § 311.325.
 If you plead guilty to this offense or were found guilty following a trial, you do not become eligible to apply for an order to expunge your records until at least one year has passed following their 21st birthday, or, in other words, on or after their 22nd birthday.
 Once this statutory timeframe has passed, you then can apply to expunge all official records of your arrest, plea, trial, and conviction to this offense.

 The court is required to grant your request for expungement in this situation, except in the following situations:

-You have had other alcohol-related enforcement contacts at the time of your application for expungement.
+- You have had other alcohol-related enforcement contacts at the time of your application.

 Having a DWI offense on your criminal record can negatively impact your life for years following your arrest.
 Many employers are hesitant to hire candidates with a DWI offense on their record.
 Landlords and educational institutions can also choose to reject your application if a DWI offense shows up on your background check.
 Fortunately, there is a way for some DWI offenders to prevent their past from destroying their future.
 Here’s what you should know about expunging DWI offenses:

 Who Can Expunge DWI Offenses?

 Certain DWI offenders are eligible for expungement in Missouri.
 The law states that first-time offenders who have pleaded guilty or been convicted of misdemeanor DWI qualify for getting their record expunged.
 However, this does not apply to people who were driving a commercial vehicle when they were arrested for DWI.
 It also does not apply to people who have been convicted of another intoxication-related offense since the time of their first offense.